 To check the height of your fence or hoarding against the 2.5 metre limit for this exemption, measure the vertical distance between the top of the structure and the supporting ground directly below.

-Fences to spa and swimming pools are outside the scope of this exemption and will require building consent.
+Fences to swimming pools are outside the scope of this exemption and will require building consent.

 This exemption allows you to build small dams (for example on a farm).
 However, they must comply with the Building Code.